-On April, 1, The Future of Work 2018 Conference sponsored by CIENCE took place in Kyiv.
-Twelve speakers, including four executives at CIENCE, shared their vision of the human labor and automation with the audience.
-The event welcomed over 500 people, most of them only begin their career path and are concerned with their future.
+On April 1, The Future of Work 2018 Conference sponsored by CIENCE took place in Kyiv.
+Twelve speakers from leading international companies and startups, including CIENCE, Helpware, eTeam, Armatic, Hirebook and Sapience, shared their vision for the future of human labor and automation with the audience.
+The event welcomed over 500 people, most of them only beginning their careers’ and concerned with their future.

 CIENCE speakers at FOW 2018 were John Girard, CEO, Sergey Kashchenko, COO, Eric Quanstrom, CMO and Kateryna Hrebeniuk, Head of Education.
 They talked about the inevitable changes in the environment and principles of the humans’ work with the advent of new technologies.

 The power of people

 In the era of technologies and software automation, CIENCE provides services that overwhelmingly rely on person-to-person communication.
 It is our sincerest belief and great hope that no machine is capable of replacing it.
 The power of people is our primary resource.
 That’s why we sponsored Future of Work Conference 2018.

 Today we see an exponential development of technologies and the curve is becoming increasingly steep from year to year.
 Some of the dominant game-changers include AI, robots, nanotech, quantum computers, 3-D printing, and self-driving devices.
 They are dramatically reshaping our world.

 The changes are so impactful in almost every aspect of our life that we can call this process the fourth industrial revolution.
 And just as its predecessors, it will soon eliminate many jobs.
 The first one introduced steam.
 As a result, human civilization bid farewell to coachmen.